Invoice OCR for SAP, QuickBooks & Xero: Integration Guide

 • File Handling Flexibility: Your business receives documents in many formats.
 A capable tool must process both native and scanned PDFs, as well as image files like JPG and PNG.
 It should also be able to handle large batches of mixed-format files and multi-page documents without failing or losing accuracy.

 • Scalability and Pricing Model: The tool's pricing should align with your usage.
 Look for a model that can scale from small batches to enterprise-level volumes without locking you into a costly, long-term subscription.
 A flexible pay-as-you-go model allows you to control costs and adapt to changing business needs.
-You can View pricing to see an example of a model designed for this kind of flexibility.
+You can see our pricing plans to find a model designed for this kind of flexibility.

 Automate Your AP Workflow: The Final Step

-The key takeaway is that you do not need to replace your trusted accounting software.
-You can supercharge it by adding a purpose-built data extraction tool to your existing workflow, eliminating manual data entry without disrupting your core financial operations.
+You do not need to replace your trusted accounting software.
+You can extend it by adding a purpose-built data extraction tool to your existing workflow, eliminating manual data entry without disrupting your core financial operations.